dddpt-epfl-phd/dhs-nerd/entity-fishing/notes_entity_fishing.md

 To evaluate run: `./gradlew evaluation -Pcorpus=dhs-training-fr`

 Note: the actual code for evaluation is in `entity-fishing/src/main/java/com/scienceminer/nerd/evaluation/NEDCorpusEvaluation.java`.
 You first need to hard-code your corpus name in the `corpora` variable there.

+# Launch the interactive entity-fishing service

+To run the entity-fishing service, run: `./gradlew appRun`.
+This makes the entity-fishing service available at (usually) `http://localhost:8090/`, and interactive JSON queries can be sent to `http://localhost:8090/service/disambiguate`